-The celebration began with a Baccalaureate Mass in the Crypt Chapel of the Basilica of the National Shrine of the Immaculate Conception.
+The celebration began with a Commencement Mass in the Crypt Chapel of the Basilica of the National Shrine of the Immaculate Conception.
 The newly formed IPS Choir lifted the celebration in music and song with accompanying organ, trumpet and violin interludes.

 IPS President Rev. Charles Sikorsky, L.C., J.D., presided, alongside Doctoral candidate Rev. Joseph Tatro and M.S.
 Graduate Rev. Keith Chylinski and others.

 In the homily, Rev. Charles Sikorsky, exhorted students to remain in the love of Christ, as they become missionaries to a wounded culture.
 “You have made the right choice by allowing God’s light to shine on your professional lives.
 Rather than curse the darkness, you have chosen to go out and make a difference.”

 Following the Mass, John T. Bruchalski, M.D., received an honorary degree, Doctor of Humane Letters, from Fr.
 Sikorsky.
 He then addressed the graduates encouraging them to incorporate the best of modern medicine with the healing presence of Jesus Christ.